top of page

 North Van 16%

-• The Vancouver landfill located in Delta, owned and operated by the City of Vancouver.
+• The Vancouver landfill, located in Delta, is owned and operated by the City of Vancouver.

 • Serves Metro Vancouver: Vancouver region, Delta, Richmond, White Rock, University Endowment Lands, and parts of South Surrey.